SIRE 2.0 Inspection Readiness: A Guide to Compliance and Safety

 Introducing Seaplify: Your SIRE 2.0 Inspection Readiness Assistant

-In response to the challenges posed by SIRE 2.0 inspections, the Seaplify app offers an innovative solution: the SIRE 2.0 Inspection Readiness Assistant.
+In practice, in response to the challenges posed by SIRE 2.0 inspections, the Seaplify app offers an innovative solution: the SIRE 2.0 Inspection Readiness Assistant.
 This intuitive tool is designed to streamline preparation and ensure smooth, successful inspections for vessel operators and crew.

 Key Features of Seaplify’s SIRE 2.0 Inspection Readiness Assistant